hayaAbdulaziz/Tic-Tac-Toe/README.md

 * As a user, I should be able to play the game again without refreshing the page

  ### Document your planning and tell a story about your development process and problem-solving strategy.

- Building a table to which the game will be built then JavaScript code and css List of problems and their solution:
+Building tables on which the game will be built, and then JavaScript and css code work List of problems and their solution:
 * The problem is let Player1 was defined inside function Play () Solve it to be outside function.